elias-at-chalmers/mop-lecture_notes-mirror/lecture02_assembly1.md

 ## Load and Store Operations

-So far, we have seen the basic instructions that let us perform calculations on constants and values in registers.
+We have seen the basic instructions that let us perform calculations on constants and values in registers.
 But there is very little point in doing that if we cannot somehow communicate the results to a user, or store them in memory.
 This is all done by the Load and Store instructions, which we will discuss next.

 It is important to understand that *all* communication with things outside the processor core happens via load/store operations.
 Our processor has an SRAM (a 64KB read/write memory module) mapped to the address range `0x20000000-0x2000FFFF`, so any reads or writes to addresses within that range will go to memory.
 Other memory areas are the "System Control Space" and the "Peripheral Registers" area.
 You can see an overview of the memory mapping in the figure below.
 We will talk about how these other areas are used later on in the course, but for now we will stick to the SRAM.